Dr. Federica Fornaciari

 As Associate Professor in the Strategic Communications programs at National University, I develop and teach a variety of graduate and undergraduate online courses including Interpersonal Communication, Communication in the Global Environment, Interactive Storytelling, Emerging Interactive Media, Capstone Project, and Honors Thesis.
 I help students to refine the plans for their career path and best tailor the coursework to their needs.

-Federica teaches a variety of classes, including: intercultural communication, interpersonal communication, interactive storytelling, communication in the global environment, and the capstone project for the MA in strategic communications.
-Combining creative work and scholarship in media studies, social media, privacy, security, and interpersonal communication, she provides students with the theoretical and practical tools necessary to unpack the complexity of a multifaceted communication environment.
+Combining creative work and scholarship in media studies/media effects, social media, representation, equality, political communication, privacy, and technology, I provide students with the theoretical and practical toolkits necessary to unpack the complexity of a multifaceted communication environment.

-Fornaciari, F. & Goldman, L. (2018).
-Has Hillary Clinton Shifted the Media Narrative of Women in Leadership?
+- Fornaciari, F. & Goldman, L..
+(2018).
+Has Hillary Clinton Shifted the Media Narrative of Women in Leadership?.
 In A. Trier-Bieniek (Ed.), The Politics of Gender.
-Brill.
-Available online at https://brill.com/view/title/39113

-Fornaciari, F. (2012).
+- Fornaciari, F..
+(2012).
 The language of technoself: Storytelling, symbolic interactionism, and online identity.
-In R. Luppicini (Ed.), Handbook of Research on Technoself: Identity in a Technological Society.
-IGI Global.
+In R. Luppicini (Ed.), Handbook of Research on Tec.

 - Fornaciari, F..
 (2011).
 Framing the Egyptian Revolution: A content analysis of Al Jazeera English and the BBC.
 Journal of Arab & Muslim Media Research, 4(2-3): 217-229.